 I was now ready to do something that, to my knowledge, had not been done before: a precise, objective comparison of the isolation of every different general type of headphone and earphone.

-For headphones, I tested the best NC model I’ve tried (Bose QC25), an average NC model (AKG N60 NC), an over-ear model built for excellent passive isolation (Direct Sound Serenity II), and the Sony MDR-7506, an over-ear model that’s become an industry standard among professional audio engineers for sound quality.
+For headphones, I tested the best NC model I’ve tried (Bose QC25), an average NC model (NAD Viso HP70), an over-ear model built for excellent passive isolation (Direct Sound Serenity II), and the Sony MDR-7506, an over-ear model that’s become an industry standard among professional audio engineers for sound quality.

 The following charts show how much noise these earphones and headphones attenuated.
 I measured this using pink noise at 85dB SPL, coming from four speakers placed around my lab, plus a subwoofer.
 The red line shows the level of the sound at the entrance to the KB5000 ear canal with no headphone covering it or earphone inserted in it.
 For each headphone or earphone, the lower the trace on the chart, the more exterior sound is attenuated.